VitorGarcia23/mocha-ts-project-integration/readme.md

 yarn run tests
 ```
 - Flags to be passed:
-    - '--file=fileName' where fileName is the name of the test file to run (* is the default value).
+    - '--file fileName' or '-F fileName' where fileName is the name of the test file to run (* is the default value).
-    - '--folder=folderName' where folderName is the name of the folder where the test files are (suite is the default value)
+    - '--path folderPath' or '-P folderPath' where folderName is the name of the folder where the test files are (suite is the default value).
-    - '--test=testPattern' where testPattern is the name of the teste you wanna run
+    - '--Test testPattern' or '-T testPattern' where testPattern is the 'name or pattern' of the test you wanna run.
+    - '--env environment' or '-E environment' where the valid envs are 'dev,stg,prd'.

+# Mocha and Chai

+- For information on the Mocha (Hooks and other information) access https://mochajs.org/

+- For reference on how to assert look at http://www.chaijs.com/api/bdd/